exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 ## Azure Data Lake Gen2 Storage

-Likewise, the Azure Data Lake Gen2 Storage requires secret key of storage account for authentication.
+Likewise, the Azure Data Lake Gen2 Storage requires a secret key of the storage account for authentication.

 ```
 AZURE_SECRET_KEY
 ```

-Please refer to Azure documentation on [creating storage account][azure-blob-account] and managing [storage access keys][azure-blob-keys].
+Please refer to the Azure documentation on [creating storage account][azure-blob-account] and managing [storage access keys][azure-blob-keys].

 ### Create Exasol Connection Object

-Create a named connection object that includes secret key for Azure Data Lake Gen2 Storage in the identification field:
+Create a named connection object that includes a secret key for the Azure Data Lake Gen2 Storage in the identification field:

 ```sql